Rome of the Caribbean, Paris of the Antilles

 -Our Lady of Kazan Orthodox Church Also facing the Terminal Sierra Maestra.
 Quite a rare sight in Cuba after all.

--Avenida del Puerto Along the perimeter of the harbor.
+-Avenida del Puerto Along the perimeter of the harbour.
 Not much to see around here as opposed as is the beautiful Malecon, but there’s still a sight in this southern section of Habana Vieja, the San Francisco de Paula Church.
 Easy to sport, in fine baroque style.

 -Calle San Ignacio From the previous Church of San Francisco, take this street all the way up (it’s parallel to Calle Oficios).
 It leads directly into Plaza Vieja.